Tangerine-AI/KeySDK-Android-Sample/README.md

 #### Get last saved state

-you can get the last saved state of car by calling this api.
+you can get the last saved state of car by calling this api for particular booking reference.
 If not state is saved in sdk then it will return ``` KeyConstants.STATE_LOCKED ```

 ```

-            int state = KeySdk.getLastLockStatus();
+            int state = KeySdk.getLastLockStatus(bookingRef);

 ```

 #### Validation Step

-Please find sample api as below for checking if booking is been validated or not.
+Please find sample api as below for checking if booking is been validated or not for particular booking reference.
 Sample app decides whether to go to main screen or login screen based on booking validation.
 User don't have to validate the booking information again and again until it expires or modified.
 This will return true once ``` KeySdk.validateBooking(); ``` is successful.
 ```
-    KeySdk.isValidationDone();
+    KeySdk.isValidationDone(bookingRef);
 ```

 ```